turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/git_workflows.markdown

 * Line comments on Github
 * Discussion in Github Issues and Waffle.io

 __WIP Pull Request:__ A pull request isn’t the final word.
 You can always add to it based on feedback, so it can be a useful collaboration tool for code that's still "under development."
 Many teams will call this a "WIP" PR and sometimes will mark it with a special label (to make sure it doesn't accidentally get merged).

-### Using Interactive Rebase

-The master branch of your team's project should be as pristine as possible.
-Take a look at [this repo](https://github.com/kristinabrown/dinner-dash/commits/master?page=5) and find commits that probably shouldn't have made it into the master branch.

-"WIP" commits or style changes should *not* be merged into master.
-When rebasing, you'll have the ability to combine ("squash") and reword commits.

-* DO NOT REBASE MASTER (or anthing that anyone else already has been distributed to other team members)
+## Practice & Discussion

+* What makes a good commit message?
+* When should you commit?
-* git rebase -i HEAD~3
+* A few fun git commands
-* commits ordered bottom (most recent) to top (least recent)
-* you'll need to force push to your branch since the commit SHA changes
-* selecting "s" for a certain commit will squash it together with the previous commit (the one above it)
-* watch carefully to see if you are in a detached head state
-* git rebase --abort will abort the rebase without consequences

-`git rebase` allows you to easily change a series of commits, modifying the history of your repository.

-Because changing your commit history can make things very difficult for everyone else using the repository, it's bad practice to rebase commits when you've already pushed to a repository.

-You can rebase against a point in time:

-* `git rebase -i commit_sha`
-* `git rebase -i HEAD^`
-* `git rebase -i HEAD~7`

-The caret stands for one commit back from `HEAD`.
-You can use multiple carets (e.g. `HEAD^^^^^`) or you can specify the number of commits back you want to rebase from using `~`.

-The `-i` flag stands for "interactive mode".

-Let's look at an example rebase.

-## Practice: Git Rebasing, Commit Messages, and Code Reviews
+## Extra Practice:

-Clone down [this repo](https://github.com/turingschool-examples/git-practice) and follow the directions.
+Clone down [this repo](thttps://github.com/turingschool-examples/git-practice) and follow the directions.

 ## [Optional] Activity: Conflict Resolution